 If your testosterone levels fall below the normal range, you may have a condition called hypogonadism.
-Hypogonadism can result from any number of treatable medical conditions.
-It may be as simple as a nutritional deficiency in zinc.
+Hypogonadism can result from several treatable medical conditions.
+The cause may be as simple as a nutritional deficiency in zinc.

 Contact your doctor for a physical exam and a hormone level test if you suspect that you have low testosterone.

 Testosterone levels naturally decrease as you age, but testosterone can also be reduced by: